 Maine Coon – appearance and size

-The Maine Coon is a large cat breed, with a square head, square muzzle and high cheekbones.
+The Maine Coon is a large cat breed, with a square head, square muzzle, and high cheekbones.
 The breed has large eyes that are set far apart, and they have large, pointed ears with furry tufts.
-They also have a long, fluffy tail, which is wider and the base and tapers off towards the tip.
+They also have a long, fluffy tail, which is wider at the base and tapers off towards the tip.

-The Maine Coon's coat is medium length – and it’s silky, dense and thick.
+The Maine Coon's coat is medium length, silky and dense.
 The fur is shortest on the head, making it look as though it has a ‘collar’ where the fur starts to thicken out.
 On the back and hind legs, the fur is longer.
 Maine Coons have very furry ears – both inside and out – and often have tufts on the tips of their ears.

 Maine Coons can be almost any colour - but chocolate, purple and musk are all quite rare.